Xiche/tomahawk/README.md

 tomahawk
 ========

-Fork of TippingPoint's Tomahawk Test Tool with autotools support and other updates
+Fork of TippingPoint's Tomahawk Test Tool with autotools support and other updates.